CiscoTestAutomation/pyats-image-builder/README.md

 ## Pip Configuration

-pyATS Docker Build uses the values from `pip-config` to build a *pip.conf* file in *.ini* format.
-This file is used for things like specifying a different pypi server.
+pyATS Docker Build uses the values from `pip-config` to build a `pip.conf` file in *.ini* format.

-This YAML
+This YAML:

 ``` yaml
 pip-config: